How to use Interactive Rendering?

-Interactive Rendering automatically updates the rendered image in real time as you make changes in your scene.
-It is a great aid in modifying and transforming objects, tweaking and creating materials, adjusting environment, lights, camera, and virtually any part of the rendered scene.
+Interactive Rendering (IR for short) automatically updates the rendered image in real time as you make changes in your scene.
+It is a great aid in modifying and transforming objects, tweaking and creating materials, adjusting the environment, lights, cameras, and virtually any part of the rendered scene.
 All of this can be done while rendering, without any kind of limitations.
 There is no need to manually restart or update the rendering, as it happens automatically usually within less than a second.
 It runs completely on the CPU, so it has no limitations and does not require any special hardware.

-Any kind of rendering done in Corona, including IR, is solely CPU-based.
+Any kind of rendering in Corona, including interactive rendering, is purely CPU-based.

 Are there any differences between regular and interactive rendering?

-In Corona Renderer, final frame rendering and Interactive Rendering (IR) are handled by the same engine.
+In Corona Renderer, final frame rendering and Interactive Rendering are handled by the same engine.
 In fact, final frame rendering is exactly the same as Interactive Rendering, only with scene updates disabled.
 The outputs of IR and final rendering are not visually different, as they are both capable of producing exactly the same effects, support the same features, and even use the same GI solvers.
-IR, just like regular VFB rendering, will react to exposure controls and other post-processing effects in real-time.
-The only differences are:
+IR, just like regular rendering, will react to exposure controls and other post-processing effects in real-time.
+There are only minor differences:

-- When rendering, IR gives immediate response, while regular rendering is faster in the long run.
-This means that Interactive Rendering should not be used to produce finals.
+- When rendering, IR gives immediate response, while regular rendering provides better quality in the long run.
+This means that Interactive Rendering should not be used for final rendering.

-- IR internally uses slightly different render settings than regular rendering (for example lowered GI vs. AA balance).
-This is done to achieve best responsiveness, and does not affect the image quality or appearance in any way.
+- Internally, IR uses slightly different render settings than regular rendering (for example lowered GI vs. AA balance).
+This is done to achieve the best responsiveness possible, and does not affect the image quality or appearance in any way.

 - By default, IR does not use all CPU threads, so it is slightly slower in the long run than regular rendering.
 This is to allow for viewport navigation and other background activities to run smoother.
 This can be changed in Render Setup > System > System Settings > Interactive rendering > # threads override.
 The default value of -1 means that all available CPU threads except for one will be used for IR.

 How to use Interactive Rendering?